Obama commutes 330 drug sentences on last day as president

 With his final offer of clemency, Obama brought his total number of commutations granted to 1,715, more than any other president in U.S. history, the White House said.
 During his presidency Obama ordered free 568 inmates who had been sentenced to life in prison.

 “He wanted to do it.
 He wanted the opportunity to look at as many as he could to provide relief,” Neil Eggleston, Obama’s White House counsel, said in an interview in his West Wing office.
-“He saw the injustice of the sentences that were imposed in many situations, and he has a strong view that people deserve as second chance.”
+“He saw the injustice of the sentences that were imposed in many situations, and he has a strong view that people deserve a second chance.”

 For Obama, it was the last time he planned to exercise his presidential powers in any significant way.
 At noon on Friday, Obama will stand with President-elect Donald Trump as his successor is sworn in and Obama’s chapter in history comes to an end.